zhedongma/zhedongma.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a third-year PhD candidate in Electrical&Computer Engineering at the University of Florida supervised by [Prof.Shuo Wang](https://peeprlgator.github.io/Shuo.Wang/index.html), you can see his google scholar [here](https://scholar.google.com/citations?user=zvZUp70AAAAJ&hl=zh-CN).
-My research focuses on NFC antenna design, wireless charging for portable consumer electronics, AC/DC power adapters, and Conducted/Radiated EMI Solutions in Power Electronics Systems.
+My research focuses on Power Electronics, EMI/EMC, Wireless charging (Qi), and AC/DC power adapters.
 I received my B.E. in Electrical Engineering and Automation from Zhejiang University, Hangzhou, P.R.China in June 2019.

 In my daily life, I enjoy travelling as well as photographing a lot, you can see the pictures that I took along the journey in [Photo show](https://zhedongma.github.io/portfolio/).